Travel Vaccination Clinic

 We provide the following travel vaccines:

-Hepatitis A vaccine is recommended for healthy international travelers age 12 months or older; the first dose of Hepatitis A vaccine should be administered as soon as travel is considered.
-A shot called immune globulin (IG) can be considered in addition to hepatitis A vaccine for older adults, immunocompromised persons, and persons with chronic liver disease or other chronic medical conditions who are traveling within two weeks.
+Hepatitis A vaccine is recommended for healthy international travellers age 12 months or older; the first dose of Hepatitis A vaccine should be administered as soon as travel is considered.
+A shot called immune globulin (IG) can be considered in addition to hepatitis A vaccine for older adults, immunocompromised persons, and persons with chronic liver disease or other chronic medical conditions who are travelling within two weeks.

 Hepatitis B is a contagious liver disease that ranges in severity from a mild illness lasting a few weeks to a serious, lifelong illness.
 It results from infection with the hepatitis B virus.
 Hepatitis B can be either “acute” or “chronic.”

-There are four combination vaccines used to prevent diphtheria, tetanus,and pertussis (whooping cough): DTaP, Tdap, DT, and Td.
+There are four combination vaccines used to prevent diphtheria, tetanus, and pertussis (whooping cough): DTaP, Tdap, DT, and Td.
 Two of these (DTaP and DT) are given to children younger than seven years of age and two (Tdap and Td) are given to older children and adults.
 Talk to your doctor if you are unsure which vaccines you or your children have received in the past.

 Rabies is a preventable viral disease of mammals most often transmitted through the bite of a rabid animal.
 The vast majority of rabies cases reported to the Centers for Disease Control and Prevention (CDC) each year occur in wild animals like raccoons, skunks, bats, and foxes.